andreadeputra/MLPortfolio/Courses/RakaminMiniProject/2. Investigate Hotel Business using Data Visualization/README.md

 ## Monthly Hotel Booking Analysis Based on Hotel Type
 ![Monthly Booking Trends based on Hotel Type](img/Graph01 - Monthly Booking.png)

-From graph 1. above, here are the findings:
+From the graph above, here are the findings:
 - The trends can be segmented based on trimester, with second trimester having the best trends out of 3
 - Hotel booking trends in Indonesia is mostly affected by holidays and academic calendar
 - Peak timing for City Hotel is between June-August